-Alfred Weary
+Arthur Weary

-A few sources list Alfred Weary as the artist behind the frieze that once topped the Journal building.
+A few sources list Arthur Weary as the artist behind the frieze that once topped the Journal building.
 He is also said to have done the Art Deco style metal castings for the entry of the Mariner Building (Wisconsin Tower Building), a 1929 office tower (converted recently to condominiums) at 6th and Wisconsin that was designed by Chicago architects Weary and Alford.
 Edwin D. Weary was founder of the partnership.
-No connection had been made between Alfred Weary and Edwin D. Weary up to this point.
-There is no reported Alfred in Edwin's family per census records on Ancestry.com and listings of an Alfred appear sporadically in city directory listings.
-Mary Louise Schumaker of the Milwaukee Journal Sentinel was likewise unable to find out more about the sculptor.
-It may be that the name was transposed inaccurately off some document and the actual artist's name is different.
-The frieze was a distinctive element of the building and coincidentally, a second frieze was incorporated into the Eagles Club, constructed the same year.
-The artist for the Eagles Club frieze was Girolamo Piccoli.
+No connection had been made between Arthur Weary and Edwin D. Weary up to this point.
+There is no reported Arthur in Edwin's family per census records on Ancestry.com and listings of an Arthur Weary appear sporadically in Illinois city directory listings.
+Mary Louise Schumacher a reporter formerly with the Milwaukee Journal Sentinel was likewise unable to find out more about the sculptor.